SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 During the festival, you can sample a variety of Japanese and Japanese-American culinary treats.
 These include popular dishes such as fresh sushi, tempura, and chicken or beef teriyaki.

 Most of the San Francisco Cherry Blossom Festival events are held on Post Street between Laguna and Fillmore Streets.
+This year, the Peace Plaza is close for updates, so none of the festival will be held in the plaza.

 The taiko drum was originally used as a way to ward off evil spirits and pests from harming the crops.
 Over the years, it was used less frequently in the Japanese culture and this art faded away.